cjrh/lifter/README.md

 # lifter

+Would you like to automatically download cool binaries like ripgrep, fzf, bat, as soon as a new version is posted on their Github Releases pages?
+And would you like this to work for all websites where such binaries are posted, not only Github?

-*lifter* is a CLI tool for downloading single-file executables from sites like Github that make them available.
+*lifter* is a CLI tool for downloading single-file executables from sites like Github that make them available, *and only downloading newer versions when available*.

-Nearly all projects that make CLI tools, like say _ripgrep_, put those binary artifacts in Github releases; but then we have to wait until some kind soul packages those binaries into various OS distro package managers so that we can get them via _apt_ or _yum_ or _chocolatey_.
+Nearly all projects that make CLI tools, like say _ripgrep_, put those binary artifacts in Github releases; but then we have to wait until someone packages those binaries into various OS distro package managers so that we can get them via _apt_ or _yum_ or _chocolatey_.
 No more waiting! _lifter_ will download directly from the Github Releases page, if there is a new version released.

+### Why the name?

 ```
 $ dictomatic lifter